 - Leads where a significant percentage of them progress to sales opportunities

-- Sales opportunities where significant percentage of them progress to new clients
+- Sales opportunities where a significant percentage of them progress to new clients

 - New clients that are ideal clients --- profitable

-This is what will lead your company to the kind of revenue growth that you’re looking for.
-Not all clients that you serve and not all clients that you end up with are clients that are profitable to serve.
+This will lead your company to the kind of revenue growth you’re looking for.
+Not all clients that you serve and not all that you end up with are profitable to serve.
 Some are better than others.

-When you really get dialed into that, it's a lot easier to build a funnel that leads to profitable, scalable, and sustainable revenue growth.
+When you get dialed into that, it's a lot easier to build a funnel leading to profitable, scalable, and sustainable revenue growth.
 That’s how you need to think about this.
 It's not just about leads.
 We need leads that become sales opportunities.
 We need sales opportunities that become customers.
-And we need clients that we actually want -- those whom we can service profitably, that are a good fit for our products and services, and team and talent that we can work with and that we’d want to scale, replicate, and clone.
+And we need clients that we want- those we can service profitably, that are a good fit for our products and services, and teams and talent that we can work with and that we’d want to scale, replicate, and clone.

 The Bottom Line

-As you build out a sales organization, spend time on your deal stages, so you understand what's working well and efficiently in your funnel and what needs more work and more optimization.
-But if you're after revenue growth, if you're looking for positive, scalable, predictable revenue growth make sure you build all of this on a solid foundation.
+As you build out a sales organization, spend time on your deal stages so you understand what's working well and efficiently in your funnel and what needs more work and more optimization.
+But if you're after revenue growth and looking for positive, scalable, predictable revenue growth, make sure you build all of this on a solid foundation.

 How do you define revenue growth for your business?
 Share your thoughts in the section for comments below.